Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%202.png )

-* we need the flashlight to have a battery, and an off and on switch, which is what im going to do next by creating the ui first. online I found some ui elements that I can use for educational purposes which I will with the following folder I am using to create the flashlight mechanics.
+* we need the flashlight to have a battery, and an off and on switch, which is what im going to do next by creating the UI first. online I found some UI elements that I can use for educational purposes which I will with the following folder I am using to create the flashlight mechanics.

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%203.png )

 * After that, create a canvas, and select a panel and put the alpha to 0 to see in the game.
-Rename the canvas “flashlight overlay” or whatever helps you remember what the panel’s purpose are – and add in your chosen sprites for the battery in the project like I did:
+Rename the canvas `flashlight overlay` or whatever helps you remember what the panel’s purpose are – and add in your chosen sprites for the battery in the project like I did:

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%204.png )